[email protected]Click here for a list of useful faculty advisor resources.

 Faculty use SIS to access the Academic Requirements (AR) and transcripts of their advisees.
 You may find it helpful to ask each advisee to bring an AR report or their laptop with them when they meet with you.
 You may make this request when you contact your advisees to inform them of your office hours.

-Please schedule expanded office hours during the two weeks of advising so that students can sign up for an appointment.
+Please schedule expanded office hours during the two weeks of advising (March 25-April 5) so that students can sign up for an appointment.
 We encourage Faculty to use the online calendar to schedule office hours.
 In the event students fail to come by during your expanded office hours, it is suggested that you schedule one or two subsequent group meetings rather than schedule individual meetings.

-DO NOT RELEASE ADVISING HOLDS TO YOUR ADVISEES WITHOUT FIRST MEETING WITH THEM IN PERSON.
+NEVER RELEASE ADVISING HOLDS TO YOUR ADVISEES WITHOUT FIRST MEETING WITH THEM IN PERSON.

 A course selection worksheet and course enrollment time schedule worksheet are available for students to help them plan their schedules, but it can also be useful for Advisors to keep track of student enrollments and plans.